 Webhook notifications

-Cloudinary provides a webhook notification feature for informing your backend about certain actions that have been completed, either from an upload API method, or from a user action within the Media Library.
-When the action is completed an HTTP POST request is sent to a notification URL you provide, and the data will contain all the results pertinent to that particular action.
-This means that you also need to set up a URL in your application that's accessible from the public web.
+Cloudinary provides a webhook notification feature for informing your backend about certain actions that have been completed, either via API method call or via user action within the Console UI.
+When the action is completed, an HTTP POST request is sent to a public notification URL you provide.
+The payload contains all the results pertinent to that particular action.

 Note